Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/README.md

 - Export your document with line numbers to a PDF or Word document.
 - Support for multi-column line numbering.
 - Restart numbering on every new page.
-- Automatically adapts the numbering position based on writing direction.
+- Automatically adapts the numbering position based on the writing direction.
 - Format line numbers by changing their size, font, and color.
 - Add custom dividers between the line numbers and text.